-However, all others require a practitioner's certification on the Application for Disability Parking Placard or Disability Plate (State Form 42070).
+However, all others require a practitioner's certification on the Application for Disability Parking Placard or Disability Plate (Form 42070).

 To apply, simply bring your completed application to any license agency.
 Or, if you do not need certification, you can fill out the application at the license agency.

 License Plate Fees

 You will be able to receive two disability plates at no cost.
 The plates are good for use on passenger cars, recreational vehicles, motorcycles and trucks weighing less than 11,000 pounds.
 Of course, they must be legally registered in Indiana.

 Corporations, partnerships, and unincorporated associations that operate programs for people with disabilities (including transportation) are also eligible for disability placards.

 You can receive up to two placards at no cost if your disability is permanent.
-However, if you receive a temporary placard, there is a $5 fee.
-The same is true for replacement placards if they are lost, stolen, or damaged―there is a $5 fee.
+However, if you receive a temporary placard, you will need to pay a fee.

 You must display your placard on your vehicle's dashboard whenever you park in a space that is reserved for people with physical disabilities.
 If your vehicle has a disability license plate, a disabled veteran's plate, or an equivalent plate from another state, you don't have to display your placard.